Castles near Aberdeen – My Jacobite Castle Trail

 Craigievar is, perhaps predictably, not renowned as a military castle.
 It was not built for defence and even the hints at weaponry placements and battlements are decorative at best.
 As for the Jacobites, there is a manuscript in the castle declaring an Order of Battle for the Battle of Culloden.
 The last nail in the Jacobite coffin, Culloden was of course the site of the decisive and brutal end to Bonnie Prince Charlie’s cause.
-While it’s not clear which side of the divide Craigievar fell, there is a tale of John Paton of Grandholm (a Jacobite fugitive) hiding here after the earlier 1715 uprising.
+It’s not entirely clear which side of the divide Craigievar fell.
+There is, though, a tale of John Paton of Grandholm (a Jacobite fugitive) hiding here after the earlier 1715 uprising.
+Of all the castles near Aberdeen, it’s hard to argue with Craigievar’s uniqueness.

-Exploration of the interior is by guided tour only and it’s very much worth doing.
+Exploration of the interior is by guided tour only and it’s very much worth it.
 The Forbes family resided at Craigievar for over 300 years and the furnishings and interior design pay homage to their legacy.
 Surrounded by beautiful, tranquil Aberdeenshire countryside, it would have made for a wonderful home.
-Naturally, ghost stories (with seeming legitimacy, involving a daring member of the rival Clan Gordon) and secret passages add to the appeal for the 21st Century visitor and expect to get plenty of details along the tour.
-If you have the time to explore further, there are a couple of great walking routes around the perimeter of the extensive grounds – well worth adding in.
+Naturally, ghost stories (with seeming legitimacy, involving a daring member of the rival Clan Gordon) and secret passages add to the appeal.
+Expect to get plenty of details along the tour and don’t be afraid to let your imagination drift.
+If you have the time to explore further, there are a couple of great walking routes around the perimeter of the extensive grounds.

 Oh I can almost hear the howls from the Outlander fans at this one – although it has yet to be used as a filming location.
 Yes, this is where Jamie Fraser would likely have lived, were he real.
+A tad more oppulent to the extremely photogenic Lallybroch (Midhope Castle) there can be no debate.
 This Victorian-style mansion is the ancestral home of the Fraser family, one of those most decimated during the ’45 Jacobite rebellion.
 For those that have been to Culloden, the ‘Fraser’ clan gravestone is a particularly hard one to pause at.
 Have the tissues at the ready.